darikoneil/conditional_dispatch/README.md

         Injects the requested callback into the requesting instance.
 If the retrieved callback is a bound method, then its associated instance or class is attached to the callback's arguments by iterating through the providers.
 This method is dispatched based on the type of the callback.
-If the callback is a :class:`CallbackRegistry <probe.registries.CallbackRegistry>`, then the callback is retrieved from the registry.
-If the callback is a :class:`CallbackFunction <probe.extensions.CallbackFunction>`, then the callback is directly injected.
+If the callback is a CallbackRegistry, then the callback is retrieved from the registry.
+If the callback is a CallbackFunction, then the callback is directly injected.
 If the callback is None Type, then the callback is mocked.

         :param callback: The callback to inject or the callback registry containing the callback

         :param providers: A weak-valued dictionary of providers used to resolve bound methods.
-A standard dictionary can be used (e.g., testing) but during runtime the providers will be in a weak-valued dictionary after being collected by :class:`ProviderTraverse <probe.injection.ProviderTraverse>`
+A standard dictionary can be used (e.g., testing) but during runtime the providers will be in a weak-valued dictionary after being collected by ProviderTraverse

         :raises CallbackKeyWarning: Raised when the callback key is not present in the requesting instance, which could result in the requesting instance being unable to call the callback

-        :raises DispatchError: Raised when the callback argument is neither a callback function, not present in the :class:`CallbackRegistry <probe.registries.CallbackRegistry>`, and not None Type or if dispatching otherwise fails
+        :raises DispatchError: Raised when the callback argument is neither a callback function, not present in the CallbackRegistry, and not None Type or if dispatching otherwise fails
         """
         raise DispatchError(self)